 To find out more, explore the links below.

-Through the Millennium Cohort Study (MCS) we have been following the lives of over 19, 500 people since they were born in the UK at the turn of the new century.
-The most recent MCS survey, or ‘sweep’, took place…
+Through the Millennium Cohort Study (MCS) we have been following the lives of over 19,500 people since they were born in the UK at the turn of the new century.
+Here you can read our initial findings from the Age…